ShashindaE/PMTraders/CONTRIBUTING.md

 Development container only creates container, you still need to start the server.
 See [common-commands](#common-commands) section to learn more.

-### Running Saleor locally with database and additional services in docker
+### Running pmtraders locally with database and additional services in docker

 Install & setup prerequisites via homebrew: